 From the 15th calendar day to the 21st calendar day after classes begin, courses may be dropped by the student via goSFU at go.sfu.ca.
 Courses dropped within this period will be automatically recorded with a WD notation on the student’s academic record.

-There is a 50% refund for courses dropped between the 15th calendar day to the 21st calendar day of when first day of classes begin.
+There is a 50% refund for courses dropped between the 15th and the 21st calendar day from the first day of classes.

 Courses may be added with the permission of the chair and instructor.

 No courses can be added or changed to audit status during this period.

 Regular Term – 22nd calendar day to 35th calendar day